Build a business or career through commission only sales or sales agent compensation plan.

 Most independent agents are not expected to spend on marketing however they may be expected to find their own sales prospects.
 If this is the case, the process by which they are to find prospects must not be left to chance or individual creativity.
 It must be defined and credible if a business is to attract the right candidates.

-The target market, sector, or niche must be clearly identified and the ideal prospect clearly profiled.
-Those with talent and relevant experience may work this out for themselves however, such people are few.
-The employers must sell their proposition if they are to attract those with the right qualities.
+The target market, sector, or niche must be clearly identified, the ideal prospect organisation clearly profiled, and buying personas characterised.
+Those with talent and relevant experience may be able to divine their own prospect list and identify buying persona characteristics for themselves however, such ideal candidates are few.
+Employers must sell their proposition if they are to attract those with the right qualities.
 The discerning candidate who interviews the employer is much more likely to succeed.

 - Who are (company)?